carefree0910/carefree-drawboard-doc/docs/plugins/IChatPlugin.md

 `IChatPlugin` is a (very) simple plugin binding for you to interact with a chat API (e.g., ChatGPT API), but it is pretty out of the box to use.

-We've already provided a `test_chat.py` file in the `tests` folder, and here we will break it down for you to understand how `IChatPlugin` works.
+We've provided a `test_chat.py` file in the `tests` folder, and here we will break it down for you to understand how `IChatPlugin` works.

 Here's the complete code: